thsur/wordpress-global-meta-box-order/Readme.md

 ## Rollback

 The plugin doesn't write anything to the database, it just reads.
-So it never touches any user settings, but instead filters them on every turn.
+So it never touches any user settings, but instead filters them on a per request basis.
 Though all applied changes _appear_ to be permanent from a user's perspective, they are not.
 Just deactivate the plugin and see all changes disappear.
 Activate it again, and they will all be reapplied.

 ## How It Works

-The plugin operates on a blueprint user whose screen settings for meta boxes (visibility, position and ordering) and column layout are cloned for every other backend user on the fly.
+The plugin operates on a blueprint user whose screen settings for meta boxes (visibility, position and ordering), and column layout are cloned for all other backend users on the fly.

 By default, this blueprint user is the first admin user found, so you'll need to be logged in as **that user** to globally change screen settings.